Dragon8029/100-days-of-code/Attempt5.md

 Got rid of the bootstrap styling for my project and built a css navbar.
 Will continue with more styling tomorrow, as i have run out of time for today.

 ---

+## D53:
+*Apr 16, 2019*

+Continued styling the landing page and the form.
+I can tell I need to brush up on my css skills.
+I'm out of practice and it's taking longer than I thought it would to get some basic styling done.
+Oh well, it's all part of learning.

+---